8.2.3 Paternity -

 The Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 requires each state to have laws in place to allow for genetic testing in contested paternity cases.
 The Wyoming CSE Program utilizes a sworn statement signed by a mother or alleged father to request genetic testing, and based upon the sworn statement, the District Court orders genetic testing.

 When first developed, genetic testing results were questioned in court and required a strong foundation by the attorney to ensure the admissibility of the results.
 Now, federal and Wyoming law indicate genetic testing results are admissible without testimony unless an objection is made.
-The Wyoming CSE Program utilizes an accredited laboratory to conduct all genetic testing, and the laboratory performs the genetic testing in a manner considered reliable by accreditation bodies.
+The Wyoming Child Support Program (CSP) utilizes an accredited laboratory to conduct all genetic testing, and the laboratory performs the genetic testing in a manner considered reliable by accreditation bodies.

 With the great strides in recent years of the accuracy of genetic testing, Wyoming adopted the Uniform Parentage Act (UPA) along with its definition of probability.
 An alleged father is the father of the child if the genetic testing results indicate a probability of at least 99% and a paternity index of at least one hundred to one.
 A man may only rebut the 99% probability results by providing other genetic testing results from an accredited laboratory indicating the man is not the father or identifies another man as the possible father.